 For NRO license amendment reviews, only the final safety evaluation report (FSER) completion date is tracked as a milestone.
 In the amendment request, the licensee provides a date by which they request to have the amendment issued to best support their current construction schedule.
-The staff works with the licensee to identify an acceptable agreed upon date for issuing the FSER that supports the staff's workload, while avoiding impact to the construction schedule, to the extent practicable.
-The agreed upon date is then sent to the licensee in a letter accepting the amendment application for review within 30 days of receiving the application (unless the amendment is complex).
+The staff identifies a date for issuing the FSER that supports the staff's workload, while avoiding impact to the construction schedule, to the extent practicable.
+The date is then sent to the licensee in a letter accepting the amendment application for review within 30 days of receiving the application (unless the amendment is complex).
 If complications are encountered during the amendment's safety review, the staff and the licensee will discuss and NRC will document a new date in a subsequent letter to the licensee.
-All letters containing the agreed upon date(s) for completion of the staff's review are made publicly available.
+All letters containing the date(s) for completion of the staff's review are made publicly available.
 In addition to this, if requests for additional information are needed and the content is not sensitive, these requests are made available to the public.
 If the licensee has questions for the NRC staff (and the topic is not sensitive), the discussion occurs during one of the regularly scheduled public calls.
 If an audit is held, both the plan and the summary of the audit are public once they are completed.